Frédéric Chopin: Childhood

 In October 1810, six months after Chopin's birth, the family moved to Warsaw, where his father acquired a post teaching French at the Warsaw Lyceum, then housed in the Saxon Palace.
 Chopin lived with his family on the Palace grounds.
 His father played the flute and violin; his mother played the piano and gave lessons to boys in the boarding house that the Chopins kept.
 Chopin was of slight build, and even in early childhood was prone to illnesses.

 Chopin may have had some piano instruction from his mother, but his first professional music tutor, from 1816 to 1821, was the Czech-born pianist Wojciech Żywny.
 His elder sister Ludwika also took lessons from Żywny, and occasionally played duets with her brother.
 It quickly became apparent that he was a child prodigy.
 By the age of seven he had begun giving public concerts, and in 1817, he composed two polonaises, in G minor and B♭ major.
-His next work, a polonaise in A♭ major of 1821, dedicated to Żywny, is his earliest surviving musical manuscript.
+His next extant work, a polonaise in A♭ major of 1821, dedicated to Żywny, is his earliest surviving musical manuscript.

 In 1817, the Saxon Palace was requisitioned by Warsaw's Russian governor for military use, and the Warsaw Lyceum was reestablished in the Kazimierz Palace (today the rectorate of Warsaw University).
 Chopin and his family moved to a building, which still survives, adjacent to the Kazimierz Palace.
-During this period, he was sometimes invited to the Belweder Palace as playmate to the son of the ruler of Russian Poland, Grand Duke Konstantin Pavlovich of Russia; he played the piano for Konstantin Pavlovich and composed a march for him.
+During this period, he was sometimes invited to the Belweder Palace as playmate to the son of the ruler of Russian Poland, Grand Duke Konstantin Pavlovich of Russia; he played the piano for Konstantin Pavlovich and composed a march for him (now lost).
 Julian Ursyn Niemcewicz, in his dramatic eclogue, "Nasze Przebiegi" ("Our Discourses", 1818), attested to "little Chopin's" popularity.